By Danny R. Johnson – Jazz and Pop Music Critic

 The most impressive thing about the performance of this piece is the fact that Charlap generally maintains his trademark octave articulation of the improvised melody, through broken as well as locked chords.
 Though he makes it sound so easy, it’s actually no simple feat to adhere to that line while varying his approach to framing it every couple of bars.

-Charlap, who will be celebrating his 51st birthday on October 15, has close to 70 albums to his credit and has performed with many of the leading artists of our time including Phil Woods, Tony Bennett, Gerry Mulligan, Wynton Marsalis, Freddy Cole and Houston Person.
+Charlap, who will be celebrating his 51st birthday with an amazing outdoor birthday party on October 15, has close to 70 albums to his credit and has performed with many of the leading artists of our time including Phil Woods, Tony Bennett, Gerry Mulligan, Wynton Marsalis, Freddy Cole and Houston Person.
 Born in New York City, Charlap began playing the piano at age three.
 His father was Broadway composer Moose Charlap, whose credits include Peter Pan, and his mother is singer Sandy Stewart, who toured with Benny Goodman, and was a regular on the Perry Como show.
 She earned a 1963 Grammy nomination for her recording of “My Coloring Book.”
 In 2005, Charlap and Stewart released the acclaimed CD, “Love Is Here To Stay” (Blue Note).
 Charlap is married to renowned jazz pianist and composer Renee Rosnes, and the two artists often collaborate in a duo piano setting.

 “Uptown-Downtown” reminds us that Charlap can be a powerfully swinging piano player.
 Among the ample evidence is his performance of “The One I Love Belongs to Somebody Else” track, a delightful song with music written by Isham Jones, the lyrics by Gus Kahn.
 The song was published in 1924.
 Buoyed by Peter Washington’s assertive bass, Charlap blows through the opening chorus and sailing from there with a long solo line, crisp in execution and pearly in tone.
 Charlap’s melodic imagination is matched by his rhythmic vitality, which is evident as he shifts to a driving chorded solo in the second verse.
 On the album, he laces a reflective waltz treatment of “I’m all Smiles,” (a song written by Michael Leonard and Herbert Martin for the 1965 Broadway musical “The Yearling”) with boppish lines in no way disrupt the fragile fabric of the arrangement, demonstrating his fascination with juxtaposing jazz and Romantic aspects of music.